 How to honour Remembrance Day:

-While this year’s Remembrance Day traditions may look a little different, there are many ways you can pay tribute to these brave Canadians today.
-I’ve listed a few ideas for you below:
+There are many ways we can pay tribute to these brave Canadians today.
+I’ve listed a few ideas below:

 2. Wear your poppy